kurt-krueckeberg/data-structures-cplus/notes/bst.rst

 The overall strategy for deleting a node z from a binary search tree T has three basic cases, but, as we shall see, one of the cases is a bit tricky (a sub case of the third case).

-1. If z has no children, then we simply remove it by modifying its parent to replace z with NIL as its child.
+1. If z has no children, then we simply remove it by modifying its parent to replace z with nullptr as its child.
 2. If z has just one child, then we elevate that child to take z’s position in the tree by modifying z’s parent to replace z by z’s child.
 3. If z has two children, then we find z’s successor y—which must be in z’s right subtree—and have y